alfed7/react-emotion-ts/README.md

 # react-emotion-ts
-A React starter project with Typescript, Emotion, WebPack
+A React starter project with Typescript, Emotion, WebPack and SVGR.